 - Ice Fishing

 The beginners’ guide provides important information for those desiring to get started in the sport of fishing while also providing a resource for educators to teach students about fish and the sport of fishing.
 If you’re looking for some fishing tips, this guide may be able to help you.
 Alternatively, check out a website like fishinggeartips.com to learn more.
-People may also want to check out the various equipment used for fishing on sites like portablecorner.com, where they can find such things as the Best Portable Fish Finders to help with their fishing experience.
+People may also want to check out the various equipment used for fishing on sites where they can find such things as the Best Portable Fish Finders to help with their fishing experience.
 The manual will also prove helpful to those conducting free fishing events as part of the Governor’s expanded free fishing clinic program.
 Organizations or groups interested in conducting an event can find instructions and an application form on DEC website at http://www.dec.ny.gov/outdoor/89811.html.

 To give better access to fishing stocking information, DEC collaborated with the Office of Information Technology Services to provide searchable fish stocking data on the Open NY (Data.NY.GOV) website.
 Previously, the fish stocking information was only available in county listings on the DEC website.